 - Antifreeze– Is a Sweet but Deadly Poison for Pets.
 Ethylene glycol, the main ingredient in most antifreeze brands, has an inviting aroma and a sweet flavour.
 Its appealing smell and taste often tempt animals and children to drink the highly poisonous substance.
 There are many household items that contain ethylene glycols. from lubricating paints, paint primers, floor cleaners, agricultural items.
 To see the full list click here.

 - Insecticides– Avoid chemical insecticide as much as possible.
 Dogs love a carpet of thick green grass.
 They run around on it, roll on it, dig it, and stick their noses in it.
 Whatever collects on their feet and coat outdoors stays there until the next time they get a bath.
 Consequently, when cats and dogs lick their paws they get poisoned.
-Better to use natural insecticides in your garden.
+Better to use

 - Household Plants.
 Chrysanthemums, daffodils, tomato plants, lily and many other plants are hazardous for dogs and cats.
 To see the full list click here.